medibloc/panacea-core/.gitbook/validators/faq.md

 Let's take a concrete example to illustrate the aforementioned concept.
 In this example, there are 10 validators with equal stake.
 Each of them applies a 10% commission rate and has 20% of self-delegated MEDs.
-Now comes a successful block that collects a total of `1005 MEDs` in fees.
+Now comes a successful block that collects a total of 1025.51020408 MED in fees.

-First, a community tax is applied, but it is `0%` on the Panacea for now.
+First, a 2% tax is applied.
+The corresponding MEDs go to the reserved community pool.
+The community pool's funds can be allocated through governance.

+- `2% * 1025.51020408` = 20.51020408 MED go to the community pool

-So, the full of `1005 MEDs` are distributed to validators and delegators.
+1005 MED now remain to be distributed to validators and delegators.
 Let's assume that the proposer included 100% of the signatures in its block.
 It thus obtains the full bonus of 5%.

 We have to solve this simple equation to find the reward `R` for each validator: